APCA

 - The discussion tab is open here if you have questions or comments.

-- This repo includes the basic APCA code, which returns a perceptually uniform contrast value, and supporting functions, as a public beta for non-commercial use and testing only.
+- This apca-w3 repo includes the basic APCA code, which returns a perceptually uniform contrast value, and supporting functions, as a public beta for non-commercial use and testing only.

 - The apca-w3 repo has the pre-release public beta which is intended to eventually be licensed under the W3C license.

-- You CAN use APCA simply to evaluate a perceived contrast (such as Lc 75).
-But ALSO:
+- You can use APCA simply to evaluate a perceived contrast (such as Lc 75).
+But also:

 - There are a variety of lookup tables that can be used to relate a contrast to a recommended font size and weight.

-- For a simple comparison to WCAG 2 contrast, using a very light background, and font sizes as noted:
+- For a simple comparison to WCAG 2 contrast, using a light background, and font sizes as noted:

 - These are for comparison purposes only, and should not be used as conformance levels or design guidance.